karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Feat(RRStack): add removeRule(index) convenience mutator to remove a rule by index and recompile (delegates to the rules setter).

 - Docs (typedoc): add examples for getSegments limit usage and long-window guidance; add open-ended bounds example to getEffectiveBounds; add includeBounds/timezone toggles to description helpers.
 - Docs (README): add “Open-ended bounds example” section and a short performance note under “Segment enumeration limit” encouraging window chunking and the per-call `limit` for very long windows.